tkchafin/resistnet/README.md

-# riverscape.py
+# Riverscape_Genetics
-riverscape.py is a collection of Python programs for examining patterns of multi-locus genetic differentiation in dendritic networks.
+A collection of Python programs for examining patterns of multi-locus genetic differentiation in dendritic networks.

 ### Contents:
 - *autoStreamTree.py* : This package calculates genetic and stream-distances by snapping sampling points to a network provided using an input shapefile and calculating a minimal sub-network, tests for isolation-by-distance, and fits genetic distances to stream segments using the Stream-tree algorithm by Kalinowski et al. 2008.